 If God ACTIVELY CAUSES Mr. Reprobate to write the most sexually perverse book in all the world in order to justly punish Mr. Reprobate for writing it, then who is the AUTHOR of this sinful book (and hence, this sin)?
 Obviously it depends on how we define “author.”
 If by “author” we mean the person who actually wrote this book of filth (and sinned in so writing), then clearly, when God ACTIVELY CAUSES writing God Himself is not the One writing.
 To ACTIVELY CAUSE a person to write is not to write.

 Evidently Charles Hodge thinks that if God actively hardens a person in sin, then He cannot justly find fault with them since they could not resist His hardening will (cf. Romans 9:19).
 The apostle Paul’s objector desires to shift the fault with God.
 The objector thinks that Paul is making God the author of sin — thus, Paul’s mutinous objector and Calvinist Charles Hodge are of a kindred spirit.
-Marc Carpenter sums this up nicely:
+One writer sums this up quite nicely:

 “Hodge and others like him are afraid of, and in rebellion against, God’s sovereign causing of evil.
 So they make up things that are absolutely unbiblical and anti-God in order to make God more palatable to depraved minds (including his own).
 To “permit their occurrence through the agency of his creatures” means that, at times, the creature is “permitted” to do things apart from God’s controlling sovereignty.
 It’s like what an Arminian told me once about God’s sovereignty — God decrees the limits, and man is free within those limits, like if I put a mouse in a box, and he’s free to do what he wants within that box, but he cannot use his free agency to get out of the box.
 So, when it comes to evil, God permits and restrains within certain boundaries in order to accomplish His will, but He never causes a person to sin — He merely leaves it up to the free agency of the creature (according to God-haters like Hodge).
 And I think Hodge and others would say that this is to keep God pure from the taint of sin, because to say that God causes sin would be to say that God actually sins.”